 Note: Depending on your geographical location and what brand of cabbage you buy, you may need to rinse off each leaf and check for bugs.
-Ditto with using cilantro/coriander/kusbara.
+Ditto with the cilantro/coriander/kusbara.

 - A head or two of white (i.e. light green) cabbage